Adobe ColdFusion: ColdFusion and .NET

 ColdFusion 8 natively supports .NET within the CFML syntax.
 ColdFusion developers can simply call any .NET assembly without needing to recompile or alter the assemblies in any way.
 Data types are automatically translated between ColdFusion and .NET (example: .NET DataTable → ColdFusion Query).

 A unique feature for a Java EE vendor, ColdFusion 8 offers the ability to access .NET Assemblies remotely through proxy (without the use of .NET Remoting).
 This allows ColdFusion users to leverage .NET without having to be installed on a Windows operating system.

-Acronyms
+Abbreviations

-The acronym for the ColdFusion Markup Language is CFML.
+The initialism for the ColdFusion Markup Language is CFML.
 When ColdFusion templates are saved to disk, they are traditionally given the extension .cfm or .cfml.
 The .cfc extension is used for ColdFusion Components.
 The original extension was DBM or DBML, which stood for Database Markup Language.
 When talking about ColdFusion, most users use the acronym CF and this is used for numerous ColdFusion resources such as user groups (CFUGs) and sites.

 CFMX is the common abbreviation for ColdFusion versions 6 and 7 (a.k.a.
 ColdFusion MX).